-We have incurred net losses in the past, which we may continue to experience in the future.
+We have incurred net losses, which we may continue to experience in the future.

-We have incurred net losses since our inception, including loss from operations of RMB189.8 million, RMB138.1 million and RMB132.4 million (US\$19.2 million) for the years ended December 31, 2020, 2021 and 2022, and net losses of RMB225.1 million, RMB140.6 million and RMB108.5 million (US\$15.7 million) for the years ended December 31, 2020, 2021 and 2022, respectively.
+We have incurred net losses since our inception, including loss from operations of RMB138.1 million, RMB132.4 million and RMB50.9 million (US\$7.2 million) for the years ended December 31, 2021, 2022 and 2023, and net losses of RMB140.6 million, RMB108.5 million RMB62.7 million (US\$8.8 million) for the years ended December 31, 2021, 2022 and 2023, respectively.
 These losses reflect the substantial investments we made to grow our business, including commercialization of our platform, development of our AI and machine learning capabilities, improvement of our technology infrastructure, and our sales and marketing efforts.
 We cannot assure you that we will be able to generate net profits in the future.